-Ivor Timmis is Lecturer in Language Teaching and Learning at Leeds Metropolitan University.
+Ivor Timmis is Lecturer in Language Teaching and Learning at Leeds Beckett University.
 He teaches on the MA in Materials Development for Language Teachers, works on materials development consultancies and is also involved in corpus linguistic research.

 Baigent, Maggie (1999).
 Teaching in chunks: integrating a lexical approach.
 Modern English Teacher 8(2):51-54.